-Vtape was established in 1980 by artists Lisa Steele, Susan Britton, Rodney Werden, Clive Robertson, and Colin Campbell.
+In 1980, Vtape was established as a collective by artists Lisa Steele, Susan Britton, Rodney Werden, Clive Robertson, and Colin Campbell.
 In 1982, co-founders Kim Tomczak and Lisa Steele undertook an international research study to determine how best to improve the distribution and dissemination of artists’ video, and in 1983 Vtape was incorporated as a not-for-profit organization.

 Since the beginning of its distribution activity, under the continued leadership of Steele and Tomczak, Vtape has passed a number of milestones: